ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 address.
 A load instruction can then be used to obtain the value.
 In some cases the add can be folded into the load.

 PC-relative offset of +/- 4 GiB.
-Suitable for the small code model.
+Suitable for the small/medium code model.

 .. code-block:: asm